 b) the 5G ProSe direct link is between the source 5G ProSe end UE and the 5G ProSe UE-to-UE relay UE; and

 c) the source 5G ProSe end UE has established direct communication with only one target 5G ProSe end UE via the 5G ProSe UE-to-UE relay UE using the 5G ProSe direct link.

+The UE shall include this IE to indicate the user info ID of the target 5G ProSe end UE if:

+a) the UE acts as the target 5G ProSe end UE and the 5G ProSe direct link is between the 5G ProSe UE-to-UE relay UE and the target 5G ProSe end UE.

 10.3.7.6 Target 5G ProSe layer-3 end UE MAC address